Former Rowan Sheriff's Office supervisor charged with obstructing justice, possessing stolen gun - Salisbury Post

 Former Rowan Sheriff’s Office supervisor charged with obstructing justice, possessing stolen gun

-SALISBURY — A former supervisor of the Rowan County Sheriff’s Office Criminal Investigation Division is accused of failing to return a stolen gun he bought at a pawn shop and obstructing justice when a subordinate officer investigated the theft.
+SALISBURY — A former supervisor of the Rowan County Sheriff’s Office Criminal Investigation Division was indicted and arrested Monday for failing to return a stolen gun he bought at a pawn shop and obstructing justice.

 He was arrested Monday at his home in the Rockwell area and received a $10,000 unsecured bond for his charges.
 He was not booked into jail.

-In an emailed statement, Chief Deputy David Ramsey said the Rowan Sheriff’s Office learned June 28th Mahaley was knowingly in possession of a stolen gun he purchased at a pawn shop.
-The gun was purchased legally in January 2017, but it became the subject of a criminal investigation one month later.
+In an emailed statement, Chief Deputy David Ramsey said the Rowan Sheriff’s Office learned June 28 that Mahaley was in possession of a stolen gun he purchased at a pawn shop.
+The gun, a .22-caliber rifle valued at $375, was purchased legally in January 2017.
+However, it became the subject of a criminal investigation one month later.

-In March 2017, a Rowan County Sheriff’s Office investigator working on the case told Mahaley, the deputy’s immediate supervisor, the gun was stolen.
+A Rowan County Sheriff’s Office investigator working on a case involving the rifle in March 2017 told Mahaley, the investigator’s immediate supervisor, the gun was stolen.
 The firearm was never returned, Ramsey said.
+Mahaley’s failure to return the gun resulted in the first obstruction charge, according to his indictment.

-Ramsey said the Sheriff’s Office and District Attorney Brandy Cook asked for the N.C.
-State Bureau of Investigation handle Mahaley’s criminal investigation.
-A request for further information wasn’t immediately returned by the SBI on Tuesday.
+The former lieutenant faces the second obstruction charge for attempting to mislead agents from the State Bureau of Investigation, which local authorities asked to handle the probe into Mahaley’s failure to return the gun.
+On July 7, Mahaley told SBI agents the matter had been resolved when he knew the rifle hadn’t been returned, the indictment states.

 The Rowan County Sheriff’s Office hired Mahaley as a detective in June 2014 — about a year after he was fired by the Salisbury Police Department for inappropriate conduct during a training session.
+Prior to his firing, Mahaley worked for the Salisbury Police Department for more than 15 years.
+At the time of his firing, Mahaley was a sergeant, a Special Response Team member and drug investigator.

-He was promoted to sergeant in September 2016 and lieutenant in December 2019.
+At the Rowan County Sheriff’s Office, he was promoted to sergeant in September 2016 and lieutenant in December 2019.

 The Rowan County Sheriff’s Office full statement on the incident is as follows: